Rotational Kinetic Energy (AQA A Level Physics): Revision Note

 Examiner Tips and Tricks

-Questions with a long calculation like this are best to split sections when putting them into your calculator.
+Questions with a long calculation like the one in the worked example are best split into sections when putting them into your calculator.
 This makes it easier to check and type, ensuring the brackets are in the correct place.
 It is best to type it in exactly as you have it written down so it is input correctly.

-The question asks for the magnitude of the change in rotational kinetic energy.
-If you found the KE after − KE after then the answer is negative.
-No worries because the change is the same, no matter which way you find the difference,
+The question asks for the change in rotational kinetic energy.
+This is found by calculating KE after − KE before.
+You should find that your answer is negative.
+This is because the gum sticks to the turntable, making it an inelastic collision in which the system's kinetic energy decreases.

 Looking at the angular velocity before and after, when it is smaller, tells us that the rotational kinetic energy will also be less.